solliancenet/azure-synapse-build-together-blog/Blog-6/bi-and-optimization.md

 Before completing the next Task, here are multiple security models you need to be aware of in Azure Synapse Analytics.

 - **Azure RBAC.** This is the broadest method of access control.
-Since Synapse Workspaces and dedicated SQL pools are Azure Resource Manager resources, they are also governed by RBAC.
+Since Synapse Workspaces and dedicated SQL pools are Azure Resource Manager resources, RBAC also governs them.

 - **Synapse RBAC.** This is an extension of RBAC, specifically for Synapse Workspaces.
 You can configure this in the **Access control** tab of the **Manage** hub.
-In the first post, you granted another user the **Synapse Administrator** role scoped over the Workspace.
+In the first article of this series, you granted another user the **Synapse Administrator** role scoped over the workspace.
 However, it is also possible to scope role assignments over a **Workspace item**, such as an individual Apache Spark pool or Integration runtime.

 - **SQL Data Plane Access Control.** Use logins and users to configure access to databases, database tables, and rows.
 SQL access control is managed through the centralized `master` database, shared among all pools.